pchengi/nm-workspace/README.md

     A)  If in a private vm environment using the demonet named instances, use esgf-demo as your peer group

-    B)  If on an open node out on internet to participate in the test federation, use esgf-test
+    B)  If on an open node out on internet to participate in the test federation, use esgf-test as your peer group (confirm its set in esgf.properties)

-          i) When you’re ready to run a test node as a supernode, I’ll need to update the supernode list on aims1 with the fqdn
+          i) When you’re ready to run a test node as a supernode, I’ll need to update the supernode list on aims1 with the fqdn - contact Sasha (ames4@llnl.gov).

   2) git clone the nm-workspace repo